-- (aa) Physical, psychological assistance - 820.
+- 820. The athletes, coaches and/or doctors all fully cooperated with one another and were aware of what the others were doing.
+Some of the athletes physically assisted other athletes in administering the infusions.
+Some of the athletes admitted their involvement in these activities. - (aa) Physical, psychological assistance - 821.
 In its award, the Torino panel considered the interpretation of Article 2.8 (paras.
-62 et seg.).
+62 et seq.).
 According to the panel, Article 2.8 "captures any form of complicity".
 The first part of Article 2.8 ("administration ... to any athlete"), however, "is limited to actions with respect to athletes", i.e. a situation where a third person acts in relation to an athlete.
-The panel concluded: - "... the first part of Article 2.8 may be fulfilled in the physical sense where, for example, the athlete physically assists a fellow athlete or support staff member by providing equipment to him or her that is necessary for the administration of that Prohibited Method.
-That physical assistance would also almost inevitably be a violation of the second part of Article 2.8". - 821.
-The Torino panel also included "psychological assistance" as a possible act capable of giving rise to a violation of Article 2.8: - "In the absence of proof of physical assistance, a violation of Article 2.8 can also be established by what might be termed "psychological assistance".
-Psychological assistance would be any assistance that was not physical assistance such as, for example, any action that had the effect of encouraging the violation". - 822.
-It follows that under the first part of Article 2.8, an athlete cannot assist himself/herself, either physically or psychologically, in committing an ADRV. - 823.
-According to the Torino panel, the second part of Article 2.8 ("assisting... or any other type of complicity involving an anti-doping rule violation ..."): - "is intended to be very broad and to cover any $A\mathrm{DR}$ violation by any person bound by the $A\mathrm{DR}$, including a coach or a support staff member, and is not limited to the ADR violations of fellow athletes". - In the context of the Torino award, the second part of Article 2.8 covers both (a) actions by third persons who are bound by the provisions of the anti-doping rules taken in relation to an ADRV committed by an athlete; and (b) actions of physical or psychological assistance taken by an athlete in order to assist or encourage ADRVs committed by fellow athletes. - (bb) Horizontal, vertical complicity - 825.
-Based on that interpretation of Article 2.8 of the WADC: - "The Panel must therefore consider whether or not each of the Athletes assisted, encouraged \dots the \dots violations of his fellow Appellants in such a way as to contribute to causing his fellow Appellants'... violations.
+The panel concluded:

+"... the first part of Article 2.8 may be fulfilled in the physical sense where, for example, the athlete physically assists a fellow athlete or support staff member by providing equipment to him or her that is necessary for the administration of that Prohibited Method.
+That physical assistance would also almost inevitably be a violation of the second part of Article 2.8".

+822. The Torino panel also included "psychological assistance" as a possible act capable of giving rise to a violation of Article 2.8:

+"In the absence of proof of physical assistance, a violation of Article 2.8 can also be established by what might be termed "psychological assistance".
+Psychological assistance would be any assistance that was not physical assistance such as, for example, any action that had the effect of encouraging the violation".

+- 823. It follows that under the first part of Article 2.8, an athlete cannot assist himself/herself, either physically or psychologically, in committing an ADRV. - 824.
+According to the Torino panel, the second part of Article 2.8 ("assisting ... or any other type of complicity involving an anti-doping rule violation ..."):

+"is intended to be very broad and to cover any ADR violation by any person bound by the ADR, including a coach or a support staff member, and is not limited to the ADR violations of fellow athletes".

+- 825. In the context of the Torino award, the second part of Article 2.8 covers both: (a) actions by third persons who are bound by the provisions of the anti-doping rules taken in relation to an ADRV committed by an athlete; and (b) actions of physical or psychological assistance taken by an athlete in order to assist or encourage ADRVs committed by fellow athletes. - (bb) Horizontal, vertical complicity - 826.
+Based on that interpretation of Article 2.8 of the WADC:

+"The Panel must therefore consider whether or not each of the Athletes assisted, encouraged ... the ... violations of his fellow Appellants in such a way as to contribute to causing his fellow Appellants' ... violations.
 The IOC has proven to the Panel's comfortable satisfaction that each Appellant met these standards.
-The facts outlined above demonstrate a broad pattern of cooperation and common activity, with the other athletes and with the coaches, in the [ADRV]". - 826.
-The Torino panel stated that it had been argued that under the second part of Article 2.8 the assistance must have related directly to the commission of an ADRV by another athlete, a concept the Panel labelled as "horizontal complicity".
-The panel rejected that argument and found an element called "vertical complicity":
+The facts outlined above demonstrate a broad pattern of cooperation and common activity, with the other athletes and with the coaches, in the [ADRV]".

+827. The Torino panel stated that it had been argued that under the second part of Article 2.8 the assistance must have related directly to the commission of an ADRV by another athlete, a concept the panel labelled as "horizontal complicity".
+The panel rejected that argument and established an element called "vertical complicity":